Ms-27/convertCRLF/README.md

 # convertCRLF
-convert file from crfl to fl with a check before
+convert file from crlf to lf with a check before

 snippet from jappy/dos2unix.sh

 ## WIP
-add check CRFL of file before converting
+add check CRLF of file before converting